-The best VR headsets cost anywhere from $300 for stripped-down budget models like the Oculus Quest 2 to above $1,000 for complete high-end kits like the HTC Vive Pro 2.
+The best VR headsets cost anywhere from $300 for stripped-down budget models like the Meta Quest 2 to above $1,000 for complete high-end kits like the HTC Vive Pro 2.
 While there are many affordable so-called “VR headset” products on the market that require users to use their own smartphone as a VR screen, these products are more of a novelty and are hardly capable of pushing the immersion, fidelity, and performance of true VR headsets.

 Q: Is VR bad for your eyes?

 VR isn’t bad for your eyes across the board, but it can pose some difficulties for the small percentage of users who are prone to visually-induced motion sickness or seizures.
 VR headsets can also cause eye strain in some users; as a good rule of thumb, it’s important to take 10 to 15 minute breaks every half hour to minimize the risk of developing discomfort.
 Notably, VR technology has recently shown promise as a potential treatment option for ophthalmological conditions such as lazy eye and low vision.